thiswillbeyourgithub/PersistDict/README.md

 ## Why?

-I ran into issue with langchain's caches and after months of waiting I decided to fix it myself.
+I ran into issue with langchain's caches when developping [wdoc](https://github.com/thiswillbeyourgithub/WDoc) (my RAG lib, optimized for my use) and after months of waiting I decided to fix it myself.
 And instead of trusting sqldict's implementation with langchain's concurrency I made my own.
 This makes it very easy to add persistent cache to anything.

 ## Features: